Cyanoramphus malherbi: Distribution and habitat

 In the South Island, the parakeet is predominantly found only in Nothofagus/Fuscospora (beech) forest with some reports from alpine and subalpine tussock and open matagouri shrubland.

-On Maud Island, one study found that the parakeet prefers areas with greater canopy cover and lower understory and ground cover.
-The species is not restricted to this type of forest, however, and as its population density increases it may make more use of other habitats.

 Behaviour

 The parakeet is most often observed foraging, preening, and resting.
-They prefer the upper stratum of forests, but also frequent lower strata more often than C. auriceps.
+It prefers the upper-middle stratum of forests, but also frequents lower strata more often than C. auriceps.

 Diet and feeding

-The orange-fronted parakeet typically feeds in the canopy of New Zealand beech trees, but will also forage in low vegetation and on the ground.
-They are typically observed feeding in flocks of mixed species, eating various seeds, beech flowers, buds and invertebrates.
+The orange-fronted kākāriki typically feeds in the canopy of New Zealand beech trees, but also forages in low vegetation and on the ground.
+It is typically observed feeding in flocks of mixed species, eating various seeds, beech flowers, buds, and invertebrates.

 During spring, invertebrates become a significant part of their diet, including leaf roller moth and fungus moth caterpillars, other Lepidoptera, and aphids.
-They have been observed feeding on herbs and ferns on the ground, including Pratia, Oreomyrrhis colensoi, Parahebe lyallii, Leptinella maniototo and Blechnum penna-marina.
+They have been observed feeding on herbs and ferns on the ground, including Lobelia species, Oreomyrrhis colensoi, Parahebe lyallii, Leptinella maniototo and Blechnum penna-marina.
 During mast years, beech seeds become the dominant feature of their diet.

-The Maud Island population appears to have different dietary preferences to mainland populations, eating more plant species and fewer invertebrates.
+The Maud Island population appeared to have different dietary preferences to mainland populations, eating more plant species and fewer invertebrates.

 Breeding

-Orange-fronted parakeets are monogamous and able to nest year round, but peak breeding is between December and April.
-They primarily nest in natural hollows or cavities of mature beech trees, preferring red beech (Fuscospora fusca).
+Orange-fronted parakeets are monogamous and able to nest year-round, but peak breeding is between December and April.
+They primarily nest in natural hollows or cavities of mature beech trees, often in red beech (Fuscospora fusca).
 On Maud Island they were found to nest in Pinus radiata forests.

-Clutch size is around 7 eggs with an incubation period of 21–26 days.
+Clutch size is around seven eggs with an incubation period of 21–26 days.
 The female exclusively incubates and the male feeds her.
 Nestlings fledge between 43 and 71 days, but remain dependent for 2–4 weeks.

 Their breeding is also linked to the production of beech seed during mast years.
 During seeding events, and other periods where food is plentiful, they are able to produce secondary clutches, with some pairs reportedly breeding up to four times in succession.